Azure-Samples/azure-service-operator-samples/cosmos-todo-list-mi/README.md

 # Azure Service Operator Cosmos DB with Managed Identity demo

 This sample is a demonstration of how to use the Azure Service Operator (ASO) to provision a Cosmos DB backed application using Azure Managed Identities.
-This solution applies the principle of least priviledge to create an identity dedicated to the To-Do list application with the minimum set of permissions needed to run the application.
+This solution applies the principle of least privilege to create an identity dedicated to the To-Do list application with the minimum set of permissions needed to run the application.

 This involves provisioning the following resources through Kubernetes:
 - A User Managed Identity and associted Federated Identity Credential (for use with Azure Workload Identity).
 - A Cosmos DB SQL database and container.
-- A web application (Service, Deployment, Pods) which uses the Comsos DB container to store its data.
+- A web application (Service, Deployment, Pods) which uses the Cosmos DB container to store its data.

 ## Prerequisites